vip-workshop/vip-workshop.github.io/README.md

 # Violence, Instability and Politics Workshop

-website for wip-workshop under construction
+website for vip-workshop under construction